jfredett/tabitha/README.md

 ```

 This will bypass the repl and run your script in the `Tabitha` context.
 Tabitha will index your code, and you can use
+the script to save a particular query/report setup.

 ## Contributing